graisondangor/graisondangor.github.io/index.md

 </head>

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/h9dtY0k/headshot-september-2020.jpg" alt="graison-dangor-profile-photo" border="2" style="border-radius: 50%; float:right; width:200px; margin-left:20px;"></a>
-Hi, I'm a journalist in New York.
-Currently a researcher for Forbes, I have reported on mental health, Covid-19, business, and breaking news for Forbes, NPR, Kaiser Health News, Al Jazeera, and elsewhere.
+Hi, I'm a reporter and writer in New York.
+I have reported on mental health, Covid-19, business, and breaking news for NPR, Kaiser Health News, Al Jazeera, and Forbes, where I have also worked as a background researcher and email newsletter writer.
+Before moving to New York, I worked as a copywriter in Minneapolis.

 The best way to reach me is <graison.dangor@gmail.com> or 347-567-6367.